 I admire and respect everyone who serves or has served in our nation’s military.
 The very fact they serve means they are willing to put their lives on the line.
 That’s a big deal.
 But those who have volunteered to serve during times of war deserve special honor.
 Adam not only served during a time of war.
 He reenlisted during the war.
 He volunteered for a second tour of duty in Iraq after having also served a tour in Afghanistan.
 He was scheduled to return to the US in March and had already volunteered for a third tour in Iraq.

 Early in the morning of January 5, 2006 Adam was working a security detail with his partner, Bruno, a bomb-sniffing German Shepherd.
 They were patrolling an Iraqi police recruiting station in Ramadi where over a thousand potential recruits had shown up.
 According to reports Adam noticed one person in the crowd who acted suspiciously.
 When Bruno alerted on the suspected target, Adam realized the man was wearing explosives and threw himself into the terrorist as the suspect detonated the bomb.
 Adam was killed instantly.
 Bruno was wounded.
-Hundreds of American soldiers and Iraqi citizens were saved.
+But hundreds of American soldiers and Iraqi citizens were saved.

 There is an eight hour time difference between Ramadi, Iraq and Talladega, Alabama where I lived at the time.
 While Adam was giving his life to save others on that Thursday morning, I was sleeping on Wednesday night.
 I got up on Thursday morning oblivious to what had happened halfway around the world.
 I took Robert to school.
 I went to the office and finished writing Sunday’s sermons.
 I made a hospital visit or two that afternoon.
 Then I headed home for the day.